 Normal test results indicate that you have no narrowing or blockages in your arteries.
 It also means that the blood pressure in your arteries is normal.
 Abnormal blood flow patterns, including narrowing or closing of the arteries, can indicate:

 - blockage in the arteries, which may be due to a buildup of cholesterol

 - blood clot(s) in a vein or artery

 - poor circulation, which can be caused by damaged blood vessels

 - venous occlusion, or closing of a vein

 - spastic arterial disease, a condition in which the arteries contract due to stress or exposure to cold weather

 - blockage or clots in an artificial bypass graft

-- There are some factors that may compromise the results and require a repeat of the test or other additional testing.
-These include:
+There are some factors that may compromise the results, which means the test will need to be done again.
+These factors include:

 - severe obesity